spacetelescope/stwcs/doc/headerlet_tsr/source/hdrlet_tsr.rst

 We introduce a new HDU with EXTNAME `SIPWCS`.
 It has no data and the header contains all the WCS-related keywords from the SCI header.
-As a minimum it contains the basic WCS keywords described in Paper I [3]_ If the science observation has a SIP distortion model, the SIP keywords are included in this extension.
+As a minimum it contains the basic WCS keywords described in Paper I [Greisen]_ If the science observation has a SIP distortion model, the SIP keywords are included in this extension.
 If the distortion includes a non-polynomial part, the keywords describing the extensions with the lookup tables